Realistic Cost Forecasting Using Artificial Intelligence

 The challenges described are not isolated incidents but are rooted in structural factors.
 The more complex products, technologies, and organizational structures become, the more difficult it is to reliably predict costs using traditional methods.

 In many companies, cost planning is consequently confusing, fragmented, and prone to errors.
-Data is scattered across different systems, best practices are not systematically documented, and calculation logic evolves over time—often without clear governance.
-Typical weaknesses include:
+Data is scattered across different systems, empirical findings are not systematically documented, and calculation logic has evolved over time—often without clear governance.

 • High complexity of projects and products